OutSystems/OutSystems.SetupTools/examples/DeployOnPrem/README.md

 4. Run the script ( .\\<scriptName.ps1> [parameters] )
     * The scripts takes two parameters. *-MajorVersion* and *-InstallDir*.
     * *MajorVersion* is the major OutSystems version you want to install.
-This can be "11" and its a mandatory parameter.
+This must be "11" and it is a mandatory parameter.
     * *InstallDir* is the place where you want to install OutSystems.
 If not specified, the installation will default to %ProgramFiles%\OutSystems.
     * Example:
     ```powershell